npretor/npretor_udacity_DDPG/Report.md

    1. Get predicted actions and rewards from the target model
    2. Using the predicted s, Q(s, a), compute the loss for the critic target network and back propagate.
    3. Get a predicted action from the local network, and use the local critic's discounted reward calculate the loss and backpropagate.
    4. Use the local model weights to update the target network slightly.
-The update

 ## Hyperparameters
 > ### Buffer size